Your roof is an important part of your home. It’s your first line of defense against the sun, rain, and many other weather elements.

 If you want to keep your roof in the best possible condition, it’s good to get a free roof inspection from at least once a year.
 A free roof inspection will tell you whether or not you need small repairs or if your roof is going to have to be replaced soon so you can plan ahead.
 The free roof inspection may come with some recommendations and even preventative care ideas.
 What do you need to do after the free roof inspection once you have that advice?
 Here are a few items to consider.

 As you get the advice from your contractor, you will want to look at the rundown sheet of what was inspected and take notes.
 Then, double check the items they talked about to make sure your roof’s health is actually in the condition they said.
 It never hurts to have a clear understanding of what’s going on.

 Once you know what needs to be done, if anything, see what type of money you have saved up for a roofing project and make a plan to move forward.
 If you need to get a loan for a full replacement, start looking into those options.
 If your roof needs major work or even minor repairs, it’s best not to delay.

 Maintenance and small repairs prevent larger issues from occurring later.
 Take your free roof inspection seriously and act on the items the contractor brings up now in order to save money and further damage later.
 They should be able to point out what needs to be done sooner rather than later and what can wait.

-Once you have a budget, plan, and priority in place, schedule the repairs along with your next free roof inspection.
+Once you have a budget, plan, and priority in place, schedule the repairs along with your next roof inspection.
 With any luck, the next time around, your free roof inspection will show a perfect report.

-If you need a free roof inspection or help with any type of repairs or even a roof replacement, contact Yellowhammer Roofing of Birmingham, Alabama.
+If you need a roof inspection or help with any type of repairs or even a roof replacement, contact Yellowhammer Roofing of Birmingham, Alabama.
 We want your roof to protect your home as it should.
 We’ll point out anything that may need repairs and we won’t recommend anything we wouldn’t do on our own house!